-The Linux and UNIX driver provides a file (nxdrv.sch) that you can use to add auxiliary classes to eDirectoryTM User and Group objects for the RFC 2307 posixAccount and posixGroup attributes.
+The Linux and UNIX driver uses the RFC 2307 posixAccount and posixGroup attributes.
 You can use these classes to maintain the Linux and UNIX attributes between corresponding users and groups in the connected system and the Identity Vault.
-For information about extending the schema to add these auxiliary classes, see Section 3.6, "Extending the Schema for Identity Manager," on page 23.

 The POSIX Information Management option, specified during driver import, provides management methods for RFC 2307 posixAccount and posixGroup attributes, such as uidNumber, gidNumber, homeDirectory, loginShell, and memberUid.